MattechLab/monalisa/docs/rst/2-1_reconstruction_calls.rst

 ``y``, ``t``, and ``ve`` are included in what we call the *mitosius*, with further explanation on how to create it in the section :doc:`2-2_mitosius_prepare`.

-If your mitosius is already stored on the disk, you can load it as follows:
+If your mitosius is already stored on the disk at the math ``m``, you can load it as follows:

 .. code-block:: matlab